booherbg/census-mapper/README.md

 Workshop.
 For a more advanced and less documented project (that includes multiple data sets), see the `hackathon` branch.

+To see the final solution, just copy the `checkpoints/04/script-final.js` into the `script.js` file.

 To run the project just clone the project and use any static HTTP server like `python -m SimpleHTTPServer` or `serve` (install with `npm install -g serve`).